NCICCGPO/gdan-tmp-models/README.md

 ```
 Check these images have been successfully loaded with `docker images`.

 Note that some methods have an additional model data file to run.
-These can be found at the publication page (see section Download Method Model Data)
+These can be found at the [Publication Page under Supplemental Data](https://gdc.cancer.gov/about-data/publications/CCG-TMP-2022) (see section Download Method Model Data)

 # Additional Info: Model Selection and Input Specifications